 Most couples whether married or cohabiting work full-time, some have children, others don’t.
 By the time you get home after a full day at work, having collected the children on the way (if you have them), you are already tired and experiencing mega doses of stress.
 You then have to prepare a meal (even if it’s a quick slap in the microwave type), help with homework, referee the arguing or fighting between your offspring, and do the bedtime routine.
 Even with all good intentions and structures in place, it’s probably gone 9.30 by the time the kids are asleep (if you’re lucky).
 Those with no children often go to the gym or an exercise class on the way home.
 You might grab a quick bite to eat if you didn’t eat earlier and then pick up the work computer and answer several work related emails.

 You’re exhausted, the pot is full and you have no more to give.
 The smartphone, tablet or television becomes an attractive option, whether in bed or flopped on your sofa.
 It’s easy to lose hours meandering through social media, YouTube or with a Netflix box set.
 It’s an escape.
 Nothing more is needed from you.
 At this point sex is definitely off the menu.

-On the occasions when sex could potentially be an option, the gender differences play a part on whether it happens or not.
+On the occasions when sex could potentially be an option, gender differences play a part in whether it happens or not.
 Men and women have different needs and approaches to arousal.
-Women want a heart connection, to feel cherished, considered and gently nurtured, in other words, plenty of foreplay; whereas men can go from zero to full arousal in less than 60 seconds.
+Women need a heart connection to feel cherished, heard, considered and gently nurtured to open up to intimacy.
+Men can go from zero to full arousal in less than 60 seconds.